rajatkulkarni95/octarine-feedback/.github/ISSUE_TEMPLATE/bug_report.md

 Have you read the [documentation](https://docs.octarine.app) ensuring there's no workaround or report of this?

+Have you checked the in-app settings to see if anything related to the issue already exists?

 **Describe the bug**
 A clear and concise description of what the bug is.